Skip to main content

 Recovery is the process your body uses to return to balance after exercise, stress, illness, or injury.
 It includes muscle repair, tissue repair, wound healing, nervous system regulation, and restoration of energy in the brain and body.
 Recovery also plays a critical role in injury prevention, muscle growth, and long-term health.

 When recovery slows, people often experience prolonged recovery times, delayed onset muscle soreness, stiffness, pain, and fatigue that interfere with daily life.
+For broader age-related wellness support, learn more about longevity care in Tucson.

 Why Recovery Slows With Age